haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 haddock3-cfg -m seletopclusts
 ```

-Please note that all the parameters for each module are also available from the [online documentation](https://www.bonvinlab.org/haddock3/modules/index.html).
+Please note that all the parameters for each module are also available in the [online documentation](https://www.bonvinlab.org/haddock3/modules/index.html).

 <hr>